 Without outside aid, the Hospital looked to community residents for local support.
 Employers in town allowed payroll deduction for contributions.
 Area residents pledged over $600,000 for the new hospital, which opened in 1972.
 It had a 30-bed nursing home attached and eight extended-care beds.
 With the change came a new public identity, Mt.
 Ascutney Hospital and Health Center, reflecting a wider mission.

 The Hospital has never stopped growing and changing to meet community and regional health needs.
 1986 saw the addition of a ten-bed Acute Rehabilitation Unit as a collaboration between Mt.
-Ascutney Hospital and nearby Dartmouth-Hitchcock.
+Ascutney Hospital and nearby Dartmouth Hitchcock Medical Center.
 It was one of only two acute inpatient rehabilitation programs in Vermont.
 The Miller Therapeutic Pool followed in 1999.

 The Hospital was designated as a Critical Access Hospital by the federal government in 2001, helping to strengthen its ability to serve the community.
 While regulations at the time put the rehabilitation program on pause, a 2003 statutory change paved the way for the Rehabilitation Unit to return stronger than ever in 2004.
 In 2013, the 30-bed nursing home closed, making it possible for expansion of the Rehabilitation unit as the Hospital launched “Positively Vital”, a four-year capital campaign to help fund an array of upgrades across the organization.
 With the expansion came the state-of-the-art, CARF-accredited, Rehabilitation Center at Mt.
 Ascutney Hospital.
 Just as before, people and organizations across the region joined together to support local health by raising much of the funding needed for important renovations.